ruby-processing/propane/README.md

 # Propane

-Here is my attempt to get a version of ruby-processing working with openjdk11, it is more than a proof of concept, as it already works very succesfully under linux the question is will it work under Windows and MacOS.
-To do this I have created a custom maven build of processing core, to which I add vanilla processing jogl jars (these are not the same as jogl jars from maven).
-I am watching with interest progress made by @sampottinger on [vanilla processing][vanilla].
-I have implemented a different solution for think different than @ssilverman in my jdk11 branch (but I don't know whether it works).
+This version is intended to work with openjdk11+, @sampottinger is currently working on [vanilla processing][vanilla] which will enable JRubyArt to catch up.

-A slim layer to communicate with Processing from JRuby, features a polyglot maven build.
-We have created a configuration free version of ruby processing, for processing-3.5.1, where we include a modified processing core (`public runPropane()` to replace `protected runSketch()`.
+A slim layer to communicate with Processing from JRuby, features maven build.
+We have created a configuration free version of ruby processing, for processing-3.5+, where we include a modified processing core (`public runPropane()` to replace `protected runSketch()`.
 These jars are small enough to include in a gem distribution, and hence we do not require configuration.
-This has created a scriptable version, ie files get run direct from jruby, but you could use jruby-complete if you used the propane script (avoids need to give the absolute data path for the data folder, but would also be needed for a watch mode).
-See guide to [building ruby-processing projects][building].
-NB: this is a far from perfect solution and javafx sketches and possibly a few others will not run with jdk11, but a least I get to diagnose those errors too.
+This has created a scriptable version, ie files get run direct from jruby.
+Currently JavaFX is unsupported again @sampottinger is currently working on [vanilla processing][vanilla] to use OpenJFX.

 adjust above for your OS/distro setup.

 ## Requirements

-- `jdk-11.0.1`
+- `jdk-11.0.2+`
-- `jruby-9.2.5.0`
+- `jruby-9.2.7.0`
 - `mvn-3.5.4+`

 ## Building and testing